jaguarX024/DNA-Database/README.md

 **Classes:**

-* **DnaDb**

-This class implements the core database functionality, managing the hash table, handling insertions, deletions, finds, and overseeing the rehashing process.
+* **DnaDb**: This class implements the core database functionality, managing the hash table, handling insertions, deletions, finds, and overseeing the rehashing process.

-* **DNA**

-This class represents a DNA sample, with its key attribute being the DNA sequence.
+* **DNA**: This class represents a DNA sample, with its key attribute being the DNA sequence.

 **Rehashing Logic:**

-* **Insertion Trigger:**

-If the load factor exceeds 0.5 after an insertion, the table rehashes to a new prime-sized table.
+* **Insertion Trigger:** If the load factor exceeds 0.5 after an insertion, the table rehashes to a new prime-sized table.

-* **Deletion Trigger:**

-If the number of deleted buckets exceeds 80% of the total occupied buckets after a deletion, the table rehashes to a new prime-sized table.
+* **Deletion Trigger:** If the number of deleted buckets exceeds 80% of the total occupied buckets after a deletion, the table rehashes to a new prime-sized table.

-* **Deleted Buckets:**

-During rehashing, deleted buckets are permanently removed and not transferred to the new table.
+* **Deleted Buckets:** During rehashing, deleted buckets are permanently removed and not transferred to the new table.